187th Infantry Regiment (United States): Korean War

-The 187th was selected as an airborne regimental combat team responding to the crisis in Korea.
+The 187th was selected as an airborne regimental combat team responding to the North Korean invasion of South Korea.
 On 1 August 1950 the regiment became the 187th Airborne Regimental Combat Team (ARCT) when supporting units were added and deployed to Japan, arriving on 20 September 1950.
-The advance party of the 3rd Battalion of the Rakkasans was the first to arrive in Korea, arriving at Kimpo Airfield on 23 September.
+The advance party of the 3rd Battalion of the Rakkasans was the first to arrive in South Korea, arriving at Kimpo Airfield on 23 September.
 On 24 September, it was placed under the operational control of the First Marine Division, relieving the 2d Battalion of the 7th Marine Regiment, arriving almost a week after Douglas MacArthur's surprise landing at Inchon on 17 September 1950.

 One month later, on 20 October 1950, the regiment made successful combat parachute assaults near the towns of Sukchon and Sunchon, North Korea as part of the Battle of Yongju.
 The published purpose of that drop was to capture members of the North Korean Government fleeing Pyongyang and also to free American POWs being moved from Pyongyang toward the Manchurian border.
 Neither objective was realized but were followed by battles at Suan, Wonju, Kaesong, Munsan-ni, and Inje.

 The 187th led the second and last parachute assault in Korea on 23 March 1951 as part of Operation Tomahawk.

-Under BG Thomas J. H. Trapnell, it redeployed to Japan on 26 June 1951 where it became a strategic reserve but returned to Korea on 24 May 1952 to assist in the suppression of the prisoner rebellion at the Geoje POW Camp (aka.
-Koje Pow Camp during the Korean War) where prisoners had forcibly seized and held Brigadier General Francis Dodd, camp commandant, hostage for four days from 7 May 1952 (Koje Island Incident).
+Under BG Thomas J. H. Trapnell, it redeployed to Japan on 26 June 1951 where it became a strategic reserve but returned to Korea on 24 May 1952 to assist in the suppression of the prisoner rebellion at the Geoje POW Camp where prisoners had forcibly seized and held Brigadier General Francis Dodd, camp commandant, hostage for four days from 7 May 1952.
 After this, it once more returned to Japan on 18 October 1952 and made its final return to Korea on 22 June 1953.
 From late 1952 to 1953 the 187th was commanded by Brigadier General (later General) William Westmoreland.
 The unit returned to the United States in July 1955 and, the following year, became part of the newly reactivated 101st Airborne Division, Fort Campbell, KY.

 The 187th Airborne Regimental Combat Team consisted of the following units:

 The following units were assigned by General Order 34 (Confidential) Headquarters 11th Airborne Division: